Too Much Rain And Its Effect On Your Landscape

 Fungal Issues

 Water, gray skies and humid conditions are the perfect conditions for a variety of fungal issues effecting both ornamental plants and turf grass.
-Black Spot, Powdery Mildew and Dampening Off are some of the fungal problems being seen on ornamental plants.
+Black Spot, Powdery Mildew and Dampening Off DSC 0689are some of the fungal problems being seen on ornamental plants.
 Red Thread and Dollar Spot are affecting turf grass.

 Solution: Luckily, most fungal diseases are treatable with either organic applications or fungicides.
 Some fungal diseases even go away on their own as weather conditions improve.